bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 }
 ```

-But in ASP.NET Core you are supposed to inject the ``DbContext`` and there is no **obvious** way to instantiate a ``DbContext``
+But in ASP.NET Core you are supposed to inject the ``DbContext`` and there is no **obvious** way to pass a Connection String
-without using Dependency Injection.
-The EntityFramework Core issue tracker contains an interesting discussion on this "issue":
+from a configuration file into the ``DbContext``.
+The EntityFramework Core issue tracker on GitHub contains an interesting
+discussion on this:

 * [https://github.com/dotnet/efcore/issues/2718](https://github.com/dotnet/efcore/issues/2718)

-And while there are probably some ways of doing it, I simply add another abstraction layer and have a factory building
+And while there are probably some ways of fixing this, I simply add another abstraction layer and have a factory building
 the ``DbContext`` for me.
-This way I don't have to deal with injecting a ``DbContext`` and thinking about it's scope, lifetime
+This way I don't have to deal with injecting a ``DbContext`` and don't have to think about it's scope,
-and the state of the ``ChangeTracker`` when used in multiple methods.
+lifetime and the state of the ``ChangeTracker``.

 ```csharp
 using ElasticsearchFulltextExample.Web.Database.Context;